abilandz/Bash_Starterkit/Tutorial.md

 echo $? # prints 1 , one possible exit status for error
 ```

-Typically, in your code after you have executed the command, you check its exit status and depending on the value of its exit status, your subsequent code can branch in multiple directions.
-Remember that each Linux command has an exit status stored in the special variable **$?** upon its execution, so it shall also your  **Bash** script.
-As long as you are executing your script via **source** command, you can set the exit status with the key word **return** (see the last line in your above script!).
+As soon as we execute another command, the content of variable ```$?``` is updated with the exit status of that new command, Typically, in your code after you have executed the command, you check its exit status and depending on the value of its exit status, your subsequent code can branch in multiple directions.
+Since each **Linux** command has an exit status stored in the special variable ```$?``` upon its execution, so it shall also your  **Bash** script.
+When you are executing your script via **source** command, you can set the exit status with the key word **return** (see the last line in your above script!).

-As another example, when frequently you would be _sourcing_ some file, we consider the case when you want some of your alias definitions of variables to become an integral part of your working environment in **Bash** (i.e. you want them to be available in each new terminal you start), you can achieve that by editing ```~/.bashrc``` .
-This is one of hidden files (name starts with ```.``` and therefore not listed by default with ```ls``` command --- in order to see hidden files, you need to use ```ls -al```) in your home directory.
-If ```.bashrc``` is not already in your home directory, then create and edit a brand new one.
-If it already exists and is non-empty, modify its content only if you really know what you are doing...
-But it is not a problem to add at the end of this file your own personal definitions, for instance definitions for variables and aliases that you would need again and again.
+As another example, when frequently you would be _sourcing_ some file, we consider the case when you want some of your definitions for aliases and variables to become an integral part of your working environment in **Bash** (i.e. you want them to be available in each new terminal you start).
+We already saw that we can achieve that by editing directly for each new definition the configuration file ```~/.bashrc```, but let us now do it more elegantly and safer by using the **source** command .
 First, let us edit in your home directory the file named for instance _~/.bash\_aliases_ .
 We start by executing in the terminal:

 ```linux
 nano ~/.bash_aliases